-With the NCAA Tournament ending with the Virginia Cavaliers bathing in confetti and the NBA playoffs set to begin Saturday, it's time to take an early look at who the pundits believe the Warriors will select late in the first round.
+With the NCAA Tournament ending with the Virginia Cavaliers bathing in confetti, and the NBA playoffs set to begin Saturday, it's time to take an early look at who the pundits believe the Warriors will be selected late in the first round.

 CBS Sports: Ayo Dosunmu, PG, Illinois; Daniel Gafford, C, Arkansas

 CBS Sports' Gary Parrish and Kyle Boone offer different scenarios for the Dubs.
 Boone has the Warriors taking Dosunmu with the No. 29 pick after making a trade with the Toronto Raptors.
 Due to Shaun Livingston's NBA future up in the air, Boone believes the Warriors could take the high-upside guard, and have him learn under Steph Curry's tutelage.
 As for Parrish, he has the Warriors taking Gafford, an athletic big who can jump out of the gym.
 The sophomore has an unpolished offensive game but has the physical gifts to go in the first round.

 Sports Illustrated: Mfiondu Kabengele, PF, Florida State

 Kabengele was a key cog for a Florida State team that made yet another Sweet 16 run.
 The 6-foot-9 forward can shoot the 3-ball and is an above average rim protector.
 He has the skill set to play right away for the Warriors if they need him.